 With GDPR being a core requirement for EU countries and businesses operating within the EU jurisdiction, companies and regulation professionals are looking for ways to address applicable data protection rules and ways to comply.
 One way that is being addressed is through, and that is gaining steam, is the design of enterprise systems for automated compliance using innovative SaaS API models.

 Whether it be MiFID II, GDPR, AML, FinSA or FinIA, the terminology of text-based directives can be daunting even to the most seasoned professionals.
-By digitalising text-based compliance manuals into powerful digital regulatory rules and bringing them under a single loupe, RegTech emerges as a powerful facilitator.
+By digitalising text-based compliance manuals into powerful digital regulatory data and bringing them under a single loupe, RegTech emerges as a powerful facilitator.
 What is more, the use of ‘compliance by design’ reinforces the culture of compliance.
-More and more compliance programs are being designed for seamless and automated monitoring, checking, and report generation.
+Compliance programs are being designed for seamless and automated monitoring, checking, and report generation.
 This supports the organisational response to smart policies, by blocking or passing actions based on the law.

-As a ‘compliance layer’, such regulatory rules ensure across-the-board regulatory compliance for diverse business types, industries, geographies and other laws.
-Compliance automation of minimises the risks of human error, reduces operational costs and supervisory controls, and averts potential penalties by proving a robust system of compliance and organisational agility.
+As a “compliance layer’, such rules ensure across-the-board regulatory compliance for diverse business types, industries, geographies and other laws.
+Automation of compliance minimises the risks of human error, reduces operational costs and supervisory controls, and averts potential penalties by proving a robust system of compliance and organisational agility.

 While ROI is an established benchmark for business performance, RegTech is quickly becoming essential for measuring the regulatory impact and viability of business decisions and commercial initiatives.
 Digital tools allow the identification and implementation of relevant laws and frameworks for multi-jurisdictional navigation and easy compliance.